Cicely Ethel Wilkinson: First World War

 Between April and October 1915, Wilkinson served as a chauffeur for the British Committee of the French Red Cross and may also have served as an ambulance driver on the Western Front.
 On 11 September 1916, Wilkinson qualified as a pilot in a Caudron biplane at the Beatty School at Hendon Aerodrome for which she received Royal Aero Club Aviator Certificate number 3522.
 She was possibly the only woman to qualify as a pilot in Britain during the First World War.
 In 1918, she wrote Pers libres poems, published by New Line Press.
 After the war, Wilkinson was awarded the British War Medal and British Victory Medal in recognition of her wartime service.

 Cicely's brother Hugh Brodie Cardwell, a Captain in the Royal Field Artillery, was killed in action on 9 August 1918 and is buried at St. Sever Cemetery, Rouen.

 Later life

 Wilkinson's wartime interest in automobiles continued into peacetime.
 Between 1937 and 1938, "the intrepid Mrs Wilkinson", then of St Minver, Cornwall, was the owner of an Aston Martin 2.0-Litre 15/98 Tourer, sold to her by Lancelot Prideaux-Brune.
 Wilkinson would have been a relatively rare female driver of a powerful luxury car.

-Wilkinson died in Sussex on 27 May 1967.
+Wilkinson died in Haywards Heath, Sussex on 27 May 1967 at the Brooklands Nursing Home.